PDF CFPCall for Papers

 - Review the characteristics of a good paper and the other paper advice.

-- Prepare your paper in the proper format, including "blinding" it for review.
+- Prepare your paper in the proper format, including "anonymizing" it for review.

 - Submit the paper no later than the due date above.